 For anyone, this could lead to heightened levels of coronavirus anxiety and fear.
-But for those in recovery, many of which already struggle with managing anxiety, it can be especially taxing.
-Pair that with a lack of face-to-face connections with others — a touchstone of recovery — and the combination has some on edge.
+But for those in recovery, many of whom already struggle with managing anxiety, it can be especially taxing.
+Pair that with a lack of face-to-face connections with others—a touchstone of recovery—and the combination has some on edge.

 Managing early recovery

-While those in long-term recovery have likely found their footing in the world of sobriety, it can feel a little rockier for those new to it.
+Those in long-term recovery have likely found their footing in the world of sobriety.
+But it can feel a little rockier for those new to it.

 Faith Lusk lives in Minnesota and has been sober for one year.
-For her, talk of the virus and the surrounding actions have brought up many emotions, but at the forefront is fear.
+For her, talk of the virus and the surrounding precautions have brought up many emotions.
+At the forefront is fear.

-“All my life I have been driven by fear,” she said.
+“All my life, I have been driven by fear,” she said.
 “Fear of things I don’t know and have no control over.
-My behavior with situations like this is a lot like my drinking, I obsess over it all day and I can’t stop.
+My behavior in situations like this is a lot like my drinking.
+I obsess over it all day, and I can’t stop.
 I get so consumed by my fear that I just lose sight of rational thinking.”

-For Peter Rohr, who has been sober a little over a year, anxiety is rooted in his financial well-being, much of which comes from coaching high school track.
+For Peter Rohr, who has been sober a little over a year, anxiety is rooted in his financial well-being.
+Much of this comes from coaching high school track.

 Though social media has a place in times of the unknown, it also has a tendency to perpetuate fear and spread inaccurate information.
 For this reason, Lusk has decided to take a social media break for the time being.

 “I did not set a time limit for how long I’m going to be off,” she said.
-“With me deleting the app, I reached out to my beloved father who I trust very much and asked him to keep me informed on this situation if he felt we were becoming more at risk and to only share facts with me.”
+“With me deleting the app, I reached out to my beloved father who I trust very much.
+I asked him to keep me informed if he felt we were becoming more at risk and to only share facts with me.”

 Maintaining a connection

 When it comes to living a life in recovery, one of the most vital pieces is the ability to connect with other people and avoid isolation.
-But now, social distancing may have an effect on people’s ability to do so.
+Now, social distancing may have an effect on people’s ability to do so.

 Social distancing is a way of “flattening the curve,” a phrase that has become familiar to many in the past few weeks.
-In short, flattening the curve means taking precautionary measures to minimize the number of people who become infected with the virus so that healthcare systems can continue to care for those who need it.
-Without taking measures to flatten the curve, the healthcare system will become overwhelmed, which is currently happening in Italy.
+Flattening the curve means taking precautionary measures to minimize the number of people who become infected with the virus at one time.
+This lets healthcare systems continue to care for those who need it.
+Without taking measures to flatten the curve, the healthcare system will become overwhelmed.
+This is currently happening in Italy.

 For those who often attend 12-step meetings or other support groups, the lack of those face-to-face meetings may feel threatening to recovery.
-However, there are a plethora of resources available online, and phones and the internet still provide the ability to connect with others.
+However, there are a plethora of resources available online.
+Phones and the internet still provide the ability to connect with others.